StartPolymer/cdn/README.md

 # StartPolymer CDN

 A mirror of Polymer's components so that they can be used directly from CDN.
+This mirror is quickly than [PolyGit](https://polygit.org).

 Suitable for online editors [JSFiddle](https://jsfiddle.net/StartPolymer/ww8hg0dp/) and [Plunker](https://next.plnkr.co/edit/UFCR5v?p=preview) for creating, collaborating on and sharing your Polymer development ideas.